crystal-net/inmoov_core_orig/src/docs/pages/setup_microros.rst

-Basic Steps
+Build steps
 ----------------------

-- Use CubeMX to generate a CubeIDE project for the STM32 MCU as a make project.
+We are going to use CubeMX to generate a CubeIDE project for the STM32 MCU as a make project.
+This will also allow us to use whatever STM developement board we want.

 - Import the template configuration file nucleof446re_uros_template.ioc
-  **** Note that there is a bit of a chicken and egg issue here.
+  **** Note that there is a bit odf a chicken and egg issue here.
 This file is generated from compiling the microros project but we need it to build the project.
   **** For the purpose of this project I am going to provide my modified file already setup for you.

 - Click Generate Code in the top left